Understand Twitter Limits and get out of Twitter Jail and Suspension

 Avoiding Twitter Jail

 To avoid landing in Twitter jail, it is crucial to respect the platform’s limits.
 For example, you are not allowed to follow more than 400 new accounts per day.
 This number can vary if you already follow thousands of accounts, but exceeding this limit often results in a temporary ban on certain features.
 Twitter also prevents aggressive following behavior; if you try to follow all suggested accounts rapidly, Twitter will temporarily block you from doing so for a few minutes.
 Whether you are manually following accounts or using automation tools, sticking to this follow limit is essential to keep your Twitter account in good standing.
+Using competitor analysis can also help you optimize your strategy and avoid actions that might trigger a suspension.

 When it comes to tweeting, the maximum number of tweets allowed from a single account per day is 2,400, including retweets and quoted tweets.
 These limits are further broken down hourly, so pacing your posts is crucial.
 Exceeding this threshold can lead to a temporary suspension.
+During a suspension, your account may be placed in read only mode, where you can view content but cannot interact with tweets or other users.

 For direct messages (DMs), Twitter caps the number at 1,000 sent messages per day.
 There is no limit on received messages, but if you use DMs for promotions, be mindful not to exceed this sending limit.
 This is especially important for business accounts that rely on DM campaigns.
+Even if you are restricted from tweeting, you may still be able to send direct messages to followers.

 Changing your email associated with your Twitter account is also limited.
 You can only change your email up to 4 times within an hour, which is a rare but important fact to keep in mind for account security.
+Verifying your account email and phone number is important for account security and recovery, as these are often required to unlock your account or resolve restrictions.

 Attempting to get around these limits by switching devices, relying on third-party tools, or using any other workaround won’t be effective Twitter’s system is designed to detect even the smallest infractions, and attempts to evade restrictions can lead to longer suspensions or even a permanent ban.
 So, rather than looking for loopholes, it’s best to respect these limits and avoid risky behavior.

 While these limits often result in temporary suspensions lasting a few hours or days, there are other reasons your account could be banned permanently.
 Twitter’s policies have become stricter, especially regarding content that violates their rules.
+If your account is suspended or banned, you may need to submit an appeal and provide a verification code sent to your phone number or account email to regain access.

 For instance, abusive tweets, hate speech, or any form of harassment can immediately put your account at risk of a permanent suspension.
 Twitter takes offensive or racial content seriously, and even a single violation can lead to a permanently suspended account.
+Some users create a new account to continue using Twitter after being banned, but this can violate Twitter’s rules.

 Another critical area is the spread of fake information.
 Twitter actively tags posts suspected of containing false news and repeated violations can damage your account’s reputation or lead to a ban.
 Always verify the accuracy of your tweets and retweets to keep your Twitter profile trustworthy and account safe.